 Get a bit closer Showcase of Big Faces in Website Design

 Every day we stumble upon marvelous websites that overwhelm us by creative truly unique designs, wonderfully incorporated animations and high-level technical side.
-However, generally majority of them remain impersonal and we don’t have a clue who is responsible for these sophisticated realizations.
+However, generally the majority of them remain impersonal and we don’t have a clue who is responsible for these sophisticated realizations.

 Certainly, not every site requires mandatory personalization but if we are talking about personal blogs, online portfolios, different types of agencies that are aimed to direct interaction with the simple users or customers on the other side of a screen such sections as “about me” or “team” are compulsory.
 In most cases these pages do their job of brief familiarization well, but if you want to make your online presence more open and site more friendly it will be better to introduce yourself visually, providing your users with photo or illustrated portrait of yourself.

-Furthermore properly chosen image also helps to incorporate emotions into your site, evoking positive reactions.
+Furthermore, properly chosen image also helps to incorporate emotions into your site, evoking positive reactions.
 For example, if you take a look at our first sample you won’t keep from smiling.
 Such buoyant and optimistic face definitely adds to a website prepossessing appearance.

-Today we have collected examples of big faces in website designs that are used to introduce staff, win over people, or just simply add a human touch that is really welcome in a world of endless net of scripts and digital designs.
+Today we have collected examples of big faces in website designs that are used to introduce staff, win over people, or just simply add a human touch that is really welcome in a world of the endless net of scripts and digital designs.